- Curriculum Written Solely by Chris

 Curriculum Written Solely by Chris

-Given a subject matter (weather), a title ("Weather: Myths and Mysteries"), a timeline (1 month) and the goal of matching a field trip and lesson plans to Next Generation Science Standards for third grade, Chris took the lead in creating this field trip and lesson plans for the Cosmosphere (the program is missing from their online field trip links as of 1 June 2016).
+Given a subject matter (weather), a title ("Weather: Myths and Mysteries"), a timeline (1 month) and the goal of matching a field trip and lesson plans to Next Generation Science Standards for third grade, Chris took the lead in creating this field trip and lesson plans for the Cosmosphere.

 "Weather: Myths and Mysteries" is a 3rd grade field trip experience that can be easily adjusted to groups of different sizes thanks to its built-in rotations.
 For the lesson plans, Chris interpreted data sets from NOAA and the National Weather Service, created graphics from scratch, and created physical pieces to accompany the program as well.
 One of the largest challenges was connecting seemingly-unconnected math, science, and writing standards to weather in a coherent set of lesson plans.
-The gallery to the right highlights parts of the lesson plans and provides further explanations.
+Click on the gallery to see parts of the lesson plans and read further explanations.

 Curriculum Co-Written by Chris